Stoxum/casinocoin-dev-portal/content/reference-ledger-format.md

 There are two kinds of `LedgerHashes` object.
 Both types have the same fields.
 Each ledger version contains:

 - Exactly one "recent history" `LedgerHashes` object
 - A number of "previous history" `LedgerHashes` objects based on the current ledger index (that is, the length of the ledger history).
-Specifically, the CSC Ledger adds a new "previous history" object every 65536 ledger versions.
+Specifically, the STM Ledger adds a new "previous history" object every 65536 ledger versions.

 **Note:** As an exception, a new genesis ledger has no `LedgerHashes` objects at all, because it has no ledger history.